Sad Girl Sits On A Window Sill

 To other victims of sexual abuse, she said: "If you can find that little bit of bravery somewhere, come forward.
 You have been through worse.
 Because it is worth it, and empowering”.

-Our Abuse Lawyers here at Simpson Millar commend her bravery in waiving her anonymity and hope her words will resonate with other survivors of abuse and give them the courage to come forward, if they have faced similar circumstances.
+Our Abuse Solicitors here at Simpson Millar commend her bravery in waiving her anonymity and hope her words will resonate with other survivors of abuse and give them the courage to come forward, if they have faced similar circumstances.

 Colin Pettigrew, Corporate Director for Children and Families at Nottinghamshire County Council, said that Gathercole’s conviction “would not have been possible without the determination, courage and bravery of this woman.
 She has waited many years for the truth to be exposed and justice to be served.”